CoraWagner/Filter/index.md

 ![Filtered Using Equations Multiple Criteria](MultipleCriteria.png)

-This formula will return a table that has filtered out all data entries that contain less than 10 grams of sugar **AND** have less than 110 calories per serving.
+This formula will return a table that has filtered out all data entries that contain 10 or less grams of sugar **AND** have 110 or less calories per serving.

 ## Referenced Work
 Exam scores data set on [Kaggle](https://www.kaggle.com/spscientist/students-performance-in-exams)